sourceduty/Computational_Reactor/README.md

 Moreover, this controlled virtual environment can be used to accelerate the discovery of new treatment options.
 By iteratively refining simulations based on the outputs of previous experiments, researchers can focus on the most promising areas for further study.
 This method reduces the time and resources required for experimental trials and increases the likelihood of identifying successful treatment strategies.
 In this way, the use of a virtual environment could play a crucial role in advancing cancer research, offering new opportunities to understand and combat the disease.

 #
+### Dynamic Reactor Simulation Environment

+In a dynamic simulation environment, it is crucial to allow conditions to evolve over time to better understand the effects on the reaction process.
+For example, altering temperature or pressure during the course of a reaction can provide insights into how these factors influence the reaction rate, equilibrium, and overall yield.
+This approach enables a more realistic simulation, as real-world environments are rarely static and often involve fluctuating conditions that affect chemical processes.

+Additionally, introducing external influences during the simulation can significantly enhance the study of reaction dynamics.
+By adding new reactants or catalysts mid-reaction, one can observe shifts in reaction pathways, the emergence of new products, or changes in the reaction's efficiency.
+This approach mimics real-life scenarios where conditions or inputs may change unexpectedly, requiring the reaction to adapt accordingly.

+Overall, incorporating dynamic environmental changes and external influences into simulations creates a more comprehensive and adaptable model.
+This not only aids in predicting outcomes under various scenarios but also provides a deeper understanding of how reactions behave in non-ideal conditions, leading to more robust and applicable results.

+#

 > Alex: "*I made a computational microreactor model concept using custom reactive nodes.*"